zeenix/reveal.js/zbus.md

 D-Bus has a few strange rules

-1. Variant's & contained value needs no alignment

-But its grand-chilren do

-😯

-2. Alignment based on position in the whole message
+#1 Alignment based on position in the whole message

-😠

 ```rust